Integrated Performance Primitives

-Intel Integrated Performance Primitives (Intel IPP) is a multi-threaded software library of functions for multimedia and data processing applications, produced by Intel.
+Intel Integrated Performance Primitives (Intel IPP) is an extensive library of ready-to-use, domain-specific functions that are highly optimized for diverse Intel architectures.
+Its royalty-free APIs help developers take advantage of single instruction, multiple data (SIMD) instructions.

-The library supports Intel and compatible processors and is available for Linux, macOS, Windows and Android operating systems.
+The library supports Intel and compatible processors and is available for Linux and Windows.
 It is available separately or as a part of Intel oneAPI Base Toolkit.

+Intel IPP releases use a semantic versioning scheme, so that even though the major version looks like a year (YYYY), it is not technically meant to be a year.
+So it might not change every calendar year.

 Features

-The library takes advantage of processor features including MMX, SSE, SSE2, SSE3, SSSE3, SSE4, AVX, AVX2, AVX-512, AES-NI and multi-core processors.
+The library takes advantage of processor features including MMX, SSE, SSE2, SSE3, SSSE3, SSE4, AVX, AVX2, AVX-512, AES-NI, Intel Advanced Matrix Extensions (Intel AMX) and multi-core processors.